kmck/docdash/README.md

 {
     "hotdoc": {
-        "static": [false|true],  // Display the static members inside the navbar "sort": [false|true]     // Sort the methods in the navbar }
+        "static": [false|true],  // Display the static members inside the navbar "sort": [false|true],    // Sort the methods in the navbar "home": "Home",          // Text that appears on the "Home" link
+        // custom variables are added under the default variables and mixins,
+        // but before any style declarations
+        "customVariables": "path/to/your/variables.scss",
+        // custom overrides are added under the default styles "customOverrides": "path/to/your/overrides.scss"
     }
+}
 ```

 Place them anywhere inside your `jsdoc.json` file.

+**If you just want to customize the colors and fonts**, set the `customVariables` option to the path to your custom `_variables.scss` file.
+Refer to the default [`_variables.scss`](template/src/styles/_variables.scss) for a list of variables you can change.

 ## Thanks